k-barton/komodor/debugging.md

 **Debugging R code in Komodo**

-Debugging R code using `browser()` or `recover` cannot be used from within Komodo.
-These functions would interrupt the communication with R and no output will be displayed.
-Code containing `browser` calls should only be run directly in the R console.
+Debugging functions like `debug`, `browser` or `recover` cannot be used from within Komodo, since they interrupt the communication with R. R code containing `browser` calls should only be run directly in the R console.

-Currently the only way to debug code within a function in a manner similar to `browser()` is to change the current execution environment using `koBrowseHere()` call within a function and afterwards set it back to `.GlobalEnv` with `koBrowseEnd()`.
-Note that the original call stack (i.e.
+Currently the only way to debug R code within a function in a manner similar to `browser()` is `koBrowseHere()`.
+It interrupts execution of the function and changes the current execution environment to where it was called from.
+Afterwards use `koBrowseEnd()` to set the current environment back to `.GlobalEnv`.
+Note that the original call stack is not preserved
-`sys.frames()` or `sys.calls()` et al.) is not preserved, and the execution of the function will not be resumed.
+(so `sys.frames()` or `sys.calls()` et al. will not work as expected), and the execution of the function will not be resumed.

 Example:

 ```r